bmf-san/vagrant-development-workflow/README.md

-# My Vagrantfile
+# Vagrant Development Workflow
-This is my vagrantfile.
+This repository has development workflow with Vagrant.

 # License
 This project is licensed under the terms of the MIT license.